6vx/kitebot721/src/lib/text/pages/nownownow.md

 ### long term (t+3-6yr)

-- Bilingual
+- be bilingual
-- Living/working in Korea
+- living/working in Korea
-- More school
+- more school